stutijha/ai-fake-news-detector-/README.md

 ## 🎀 Example

 ```
-Enter news text (or 'exit' to stop): alien was seen eating a mango popsicle
+Enter news text (or 'exit' to stop): monster was seen eating a mango popsicle

 -------------------------------------------------------
    RESULT: FAKE